rickgode/Windows-RotorHazard-Install/README.md

 1. Double click on the RotorHazard icon you created earlier
 2. Have all the **FUNS**
+3. If you are running it from the same machine the website to go to is http://localhost:5000/

 **Update an existing RotorHazard server on Windows:**